Pati89/OLIO/README.md

 ## Styles

-Using simply using css modules in styles folder.
+I'm using @emotion/styled library to add styling for more flexibilyty and better props managing.
-We can use here styled-components or emotion styling library for more flexibilyty and better props managing.
+As well we can use simply css modules in styles folder(I added example for this).

 ## Type control